Sponsored by Keisei Railways

 Before you leave, do not forget to take a mikuji fortune telling.
 If the gods are with you, keep your precious paper as a memory of your passage.
 In addition, if it’s a bad fortune don’t worry!
 Just tie the white paper against a tree or string.

 Many matsuri (traditional festivals) and cultural events punctuate the calendar at Narita-san.
-This year, April 28 to May 28, 2018, the city will celebrate the 1,080th anniversary of the founding of the temple.
+This year, from April 28 to May 28, 2018, the city will celebrate the 1,080th anniversary of the founding of the temple.

 Whenever you visit Narita-san, it’s always exciting and enjoyable!